Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Missingness in the Outcome Variables

 \begin{definition}[Missing at random] The outcome variables $\bY$ are missing at random (MAR) if the probability of missingness is dependent only on the variables that are observed for the given pattern.
 This assumption writes as

 for all $r\in\mathcal{R}$. \end{definition}

-Observe that the left-hand side of \eqref{eq:mar} is the selection probability $P(\bR=r|\bX,\bY)$, and it is a strictly unidentifiable quantity because it depends on unobserved data, namely $\bY_{\bar{r}}$.
-The missing at random property makes $P(\bR=r|\bX,\bY)$ identifiable because it equates it to a probability $P(\bR=r|\bX,\bY_r)$, which is identified from the observed data.
+Notice that the left-hand side of \eqref{eq:mar} represents the selection probability $P(\bR=r|\bX,\bY)$.
+This quantity is strictly unidentifiable because it depends on unobserved data, specifically $\bY_{\bar{r}}$.
+Thus, it cannot be estimated even given infinite observed data.
+The missing at random assumption makes $P(\bR=r|\bX,\bY)$ identifiable because it equates it to a probability $P(\bR=r|\bX,\bY_r)$ that can be estimated from the observed data; the variables under the conditioning are all of the variables strictly observed under pattern $r$.
 The definition of missing at random implies that the probability of a given missing pattern does not depend on variables that are unobserved under that pattern.
-A key advantage of this assumption is that we avoid the challenge of modeling the joint distribution between $\bY$ and $\bR$ since the missingness mechanism $P(\bR=r|\bX,\bY)$ does not need to be modeled directly; a property known as the \textit{ignorability property} (see the discussion later).
-Thus, we do not have deal with making potentially unreasonable modeling assumptions on either the selection model $P(\bR=r|x,y)$ or the extrapolation distribution $p(y_{\bar{r}} | y_r, x, \bR=r)$.
+A key advantage of this assumption is that we avoid the challenge of modeling the joint distribution between $\bY$ and $\bR$ since the missingness mechanism $P(\bR=r|\bX,\bY)$ does not need to be modeled directly; this is known as the \textit{ignorability property} (see the discussion later).
+Thus, we do not have to deal with making potentially unreasonable modeling assumptions on either the selection model $P(\bR=r|x,y)$ or the extrapolation distribution $p(y_{\bar{r}} | y_r, x, \bR=r)$.

-Note that the MAR assumption is untestable because its validity relies strictly on data that is unobserved, and so it cannot be rejected by the observed data.
-However, the fact that it is untestable implies that MAR is a very weak assumption.
-We argue that this can be plausible because conditional on the covariates and the observed test scores, we may expect that the distributions of the missing test scores for the missing and the observed populations are similar.